Ibaslogic/Ibaslogic/src/posts/2020-03-18-react-http-request-and-lifecycle-methods/react-http-request-and-lifecycle-methods.md

 ---
 title: "Making HTTP Request in React and understanding the lifecycle methods"
 description: "React provides lifecycle methods to manipulate what happens when the components mount, update and unmount the DOM.
-In this lifecycle methods, we can make an HTTP request to an API and perform some other actions."
+In this lifecycle methods, we can make an HTTP request to an API or perform some other actions."
 category: "React"
 datePublished: "2020-03-18 10:32:00"
 dateUpdated: "2020-03-18 10:32:00"